Best Adjustable Dumbbells | Helping You Choose

 If a trainer is not an option, there are all kinds of websites and YouTube videos designed specifically for senior exercise.
 Just do it slowly and listen to your body.

-Begin with 5-10 minutes of low-intensity cardio, such as marching in place or walking in place.
+Begin with 5-10 minutes of low-intensity cardiovascular training, such as marching in place or in-place walking.
 This can be followed by dynamic stretching, moving your joints through their range of motion.

-These may be arm circles, slow twists, and leg swings.
+These may include arm circles, twist slowly, and leg swings.

 Cool Down and Stretch